 Simple Ways to Beautify Your Old Sofa

 If your old sofa is a little worse for wear, don’t give up on it yet without trying to update its look.
-Even though you’ve had it for a few years it doesn’t make much sense to drain your bank account to go out and buy a new one.
-Just because the fabric is worn and the cushions are droopy it’s not time to toss it away.
+Even though you’ve had it for a few years, it doesn’t make much sense to drain your bank account to go out and buy a new one.
+Just because the fabric is worn and the cushions are droopy doesn't mean it's time to toss it away.
 You can easily give your old sofa a new upscale look with these simple DIY techniques.

 Swap Out Throw Pillows

 The easiest way to give it a makeover is to bring in different throw pillows.
 If you don’t have the cash to buy a bunch of new pillows, fix them up with stencils, appliques, new fabric or swap them from other pieces of furniture.
-Try this project by cutting pieces of textured or patterned fabric and sew them onto solid pillows.
+Try this project by cutting pieces of textured or patterned fabric and sewing them onto solid pillows.
 Go online or hit up home decor retailers to find just the right pillows on sale that will fit your sofa style and the room’s decor.